sbcshop/3.2_Touchsy_Breakout_Resistive_Software/README.md

    - Extract and copy files inside Document > Arduino > Libraries folder.
 Make sure to restart Arduino IDE whenever you update or add any libraries.

      <img src= "https://github.com/sbcshop/3.2_Touchsy_ESP-32_Resistive_Software/blob/main/images/library_files_path.png" />

 **Testing**
-   - At this step you are all set to test codes, for easy getting started we have provided various demo [example codes](https://github.com/sbcshop/3.2_Touchsy_Breakout_Resistive_Software/tree/main/examples/) in github which you can download and try.
+   - At this step you are all set to test codes, for easy getting started we have provided Display and Touch demo [example codes](https://github.com/sbcshop/3.2_Touchsy_Breakout_Resistive_Software/tree/main/examples/) in github which you can download and try.
-   - Open one example code in Arduino and make sure you have selected correct Arduino Uno board with suitable com port, click on upload button.
+   - Open any one example code in Arduino and make sure you have selected correct Arduino Uno board with suitable com port, click on upload button.

 ## Resources
   * [Schematic](https://github.com/sbcshop/3.2_Touchsy_Breakout_Resistive_Hardware/blob/main/Design%20Data/Sch%203.2%20inch%20Touchsy%20Breakout(resistive).pdf)